ibm-mas/ansible-devops/docs/playbooks/backup-restore.md

 - `local`: use the local file system, e.g. a folder on your laptop or workstation.
 - `cloud`: use the cloud object storage, such as IBM Cloud Object Storage, AWS S3, etc.

-###### Use Local Folder
+### Local Storage
 You can save the backup files to a folder on your local file system by setting the following environment variables:

 ```
 MASBR_STORAGE_TYPE=local
 MASBR_STORAGE_LOCAL_FOLDER=/tmp/backup
 ```
 - `MASBR_STORAGE_LOCAL_FOLDER`: the path for saving the backup files

-######  Use Cloud Object Storage
+### Cloud Object Storage
 The backup playbooks use [Rclone](https://rclone.org/) to copy backup files from data stores to cloud object storage.
 It requires a Rclone configuration file which you can either create it manually, or you can install the Rclone tool and create the configuration file by running the `rclone config` command.
 For more information about the rclone config command and configuration file format, please refer to the [Rclone documentation](https://rclone.org/s3/#configuration).

 Below is a sample Rclone configuration file that using MinIO object storage:
 ```